BloomGameStudio/PlayerService/README.md

 Creates a Player.

-The primairy concern of the CreatePlayer endpoint is to handle the top level fields of the player.
+The primary concern of the CreatePlayer endpoint is to handle the top level fields of the player.

 E.g Name,UserID.
 Not associated fields like Transform or States.
-Use dedicated endpoints for associations and non top level fields if possible.
+Use dedicated endpoints for associations and non-top-level fields if possible.

 **Headers:** None

 **Request Body:**

-Expects a JSON serilized Player [publicModel](./publicModels/player.go) or a [model](./models/player.go) object in the body.
+Expects a JSON serialized Player [publicModel](./publicModels/player.go) or a [model](./models/player.go) object in the body.

 | Name | Type   | Mandatory | Info              |
 | ---- | ------ | --------- | ----------------- |